ztomm/mailbox-full-alert/readme.md

 ![Icon](src/icons/icon-256.png)

-**Get notified when your mailbox space is almost full.**
+**Get notified when your mailbox is almost full.**

-Mailbox Full Alert (MFA) is a Thunderbird add-on that monitors mailbox usage and warns you when the configured quota is exceeded.
+Mailbox Full Alert (MFA) is a Thunderbird add-on that monitors the local mailbox size and alerts you when a configured quota limit is exceeded.

 ---

-## Motivation

-Many providers (for example **Gmail**, **Outlook**, and several country-specific providers such as **GMX**) do not report mailbox quota automatically.
-Since Thunderbird cannot fetch quota information from them, the only reliable option is to measure the used space locally.
+Many mail providers, especially free ones, do not make server-side quota information available.
+Because of this, Thunderbird cannot determine how much space is left on the server.
+This add-on addresses the issue by letting you manually define a quota per account.
+It then compares this limit with the actual disk space used by the account locally.

+**Note:** This add-on works best with IMAP accounts, where the local mailbox storage usually reflects the actual content on the server.

 ---

-## Features
+Download the add-on package from [addons.thunderbird.net/mailbox-full-alert](https://addons.thunderbird.net/de/thunderbird/addon/mailbox-full-alert).

+---

+**Features:**

-- Quota warning per-account
+- Per-account quota warning
 - Toolbar icon with badge
 - Options page with details & manual check
 - Configurable auto-check interval
 - Multi-language support

 ---

-Download the add-on package fromm [addons.thunderbird.net/mailbox-full-alert](https://addons.thunderbird.net/de/thunderbird/addon/mailbox-full-alert).